 Reasoning – Chain of Thought (CoT)

-• Zero-Shot CoT: Adding phrases like „Take a step-by-step approach“ in the prompt encourages the model to reason logically through a problem.
+- Zero-Shot CoT: Adding phrases like „Take a step-by-step approach“ in which promptly encourages the model to reason logically through a problem.

 This method helps break down complex tasks into manageable steps, enhancing the model’s performance on tasks like question answering, translation, and code generation.